openstack-archive/magnetodb/doc/source/configuration_guide.rst

     - table_info_repo - TableInfoRepo object
     - concurrent_tasks - max number of started but not completed storage_driver methods invocations
     - batch_chunk_size - size of internal chunks to which original batch will be split.
 It is needed because large batches may impact Cassandra latency for another concurrent queries
+    - schema_operation_timeout - timeout in seconds, after which CREATING or DELETING table state will be changed to CREATE_FAILURE or DELETE_FAILURE respectively